luci/recipes-py/doc/user_guide.md

         )
       )

-### Structured data passing for steps
+## Structured data passing for steps

 TODO(iannucci) - Document

-### Build UI manipulation
+## Build UI manipulation

 TODO(iannucci) - Document

-### Testing recipes and recipe_modules
+## Testing recipes and recipe_modules

 TODO(iannucci) - Document

-### Issuing warnings in recipe module
+## Issuing warnings in recipe modules

 While recipe modules provide a way to share code across different repos (via `DEPS`), it also means that changing the behavior of a recipe module may potentially break recipes or recipe modules in downstream repos which depend on it.
 Figuring out all such recipes or recipe modules requires substantial effort.

-Recipes have a feature, called 'warnings' that allows recipe authors to better alert downstream consumers about upcoming breaking changes in a recipe module.
+Recipes have a "warnings" feature that allows recipe authors to better alert downstream consumers about upcoming breaking changes in a recipe module.
 The recipe engine will issue notifications for all warnings hit during the execution of simulation tests (i.e. `recipes.py test run` or `recipes.py test train`).
 The engine groups the notifications by warning names.

-#### Warnings workflow

-##### Defining a warning
+### Defining a warning

 A warning is defined in the file `recipe.warnings` under the recipe folder in a repo. `recipes.warnings` is a text proto formatted file of